jasonhand/on-call-life/content/post/examining-common-traps/index.md

 In this unit, you’ll find out about some common traps that others have fallen into during the post-incident review process and how to avoid them.

-## Trap 1: Attribution to “human error”
+## Trap 1: “Human error” as causation

 ## Trap 2: Counterfactual reasoning